 Integrating an automated storage and retrieval system into your process allows you to densely store product on a shelf, tray or carrier.
 Storing items comparable in height together maximizes the cube and ensures you’re getting the most of out the units overall capacity.

-The Shuttle XP for example stores trays on 1” increments.
+The Vertical Lift Module for example stores trays on 1” increments.
 The densely compacts all trays as close together as possible based on product height.
 Storage locations for each tray can be a predetermined position or the storage location can change every time the tray is brought back into the unit to ensure maximum storage density within the machine.
 You will never have to think about re-slotting – just store “like height” items on the same tray and the slotting is done for you.

 Improved Floor Space Utilization

 Look up!
 A lot of people don’t realize they can utilize the vertical height in their warehouse or distribution center without needing a 20’ tall ladder to access the top shelf.
-VLMs utilize the floor to ceiling height ranging from 10’ tall to 90’ if you really wanted a monster of a machine!
+Vertical Lift Modules utilize the floor to ceiling height ranging from 10’ tall to 90’ if you really wanted a monster of a machine!
 This recovered floor space allows you to reallocate the space to another department in the facility or expand with another product line.

 You can have your cake and eat it too – it just requires some research and a bit of math to determine which automated technology is best for you.
 Take a quick look at this white paper, which provides some simple math for you to get an understanding of how much automation could improve you operation.
 That way you can have your storage capacity and your floor space too.